-The load is connected to the common of the transfer switch (Figure 1-1).
-Under normal conditions, the load is supplied with power from Source 1 (as illustrated).
+The load is connected to the common of the transfer switch.
+Under normal conditions, the load is supplied with power from Source 1 (as illustrated in Figure 1-1).
 If Source 1 is interrupted, the load is transferred to Source 2.
 When Source 1 returns, the load is retransferred to Source 1.
 The transfer and retransfer of the load are the two most basic functions of a transfer switch.

 Automatic transfer switches, capable of automatic operation without operator intervention, perform the basic function of transferring the load to the available source.
 The controller monitors each source for allowable voltage and frequency range.
-Transfer switches may interact with any LONMARK[TM] device such as a: